dwhworks/dwwikiengine/README.md

 DWWiki
 =======

-DWWiki is a simple wiki-like system for database reporting.
+DWWiki is a lightweight wiki-like system for database reporting.

 It started as a set of utilities for embedding SQL queries into markdown-formatted documents for creating documentation